booya-at/OpenGlider/docs/sphinx/source/project_structure.rst

 Glider
 ------

-A glider consits of cells, which themselves consist of ribs, miniribs,..
+A glider consists of cells, which themselves consist of ribs, miniribs,..
 It can also contain a LineSet
 In order to create a glider you have to create ribs first, then create cells from the ribs.
 Openglider defines ballooning per rib.